agoric-labs/PlaygroundVat/docs/vats.md

 into a **Host Message**.

 There are three types of Host Messages: **op**, **ack**, and **decide**.
-The first two are sent when the containing Vat wants to send an opSend or opResolve to a member of some other Vat, or acknowledge the same.
+The first two are sent when the containing Vat wants to send an opSend/opWhen/opResolve to a member of some other Vat, or acknowledge the same.
 These consist of a type keyword (like ``OP``), and the serialized Vat Message.

 The ``DECIDE`` Host Message is used internally among members of a Quorum Vat to coordinate their actions, and contains a "decision seqnum", a Recipient